ErezSarig/Common_startingPoint/README.md

 # Common startingPoint

-This QGiS project is built as a go-to **startingPoint** for new projects.
-The file opens up with ready made project's settings, styling and easy to use tools and functions.
-All settings, styles and scripts shared on this project yielded from my own workflows and daily needs while working on versatile types of projects.
+This QGiS project is a go-to **startingPoint** for new projects.
+Built with ready made project's settings, styling and easy to use tools and functions embbeded in project's variables and Expression engine.

 <ins>**Important:**</ins>